bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 Using the modified SDC-ATRAN code, a set of ATRAN models appropriate for a range of altitudes, zenith angles, and PWV values has been generated for pipeline use, and are stored in the DaRUS data repository [#fn_fifi_sdcatran]_.
-The pipeline will attempt to retreve these automatically, unless an ATRAN directry is specified, or a single ATRAN file is specified.
+The pipeline will attempt to retrieve these automatically, unless an ATRAN directry is specified, or a single ATRAN file is specified.
 In the the DaRUS data repository.
 The pipeline will attempt to retrieve these automatically, unless an ATRAN directory is specified, or a single ATRAN file is specified.
 In the